Promote Responsible Stewardship of the Commonwealth’s Natural Resources

 Forest Management Certification

-Presque Isle State Park was home to two pairs of endangered Great Lakes piping plovers, nesting at the Erie County state park for the first time since the mid-1950s.
-The nesting pairs highlight success of both the species-specific management objectives in the park, and cooperative partnerships that made it happen.
+Presque Isle State Park saw the second consecutive year for successful piping plover nests, with four chicks fledged.
+It also was the first year a pair of common terns attempted to nest, and the first time both species have nested on Presque Isle since the mid-20th century.
+The nesting plovers highlight success of both the species-specific management objectives in the park, and cooperative partnerships that made it happen.

 Prescribed Fire Applied